JustSteveKing/fox/README.md

 A Slim framework 3 bootstrap that is very foxy indeed.

 ## Slim Console

 Available Commands:
 * `php slim app:test` : A simple Test Command
+* `php slim app:config` : List out all of your stored configuration values, for quick access
 * `php slilm migration:create` : Create a new Database Migration
 * `php slim migration:migrate` : Run the migrations
 * `php slim migration:reset` : Reset all Migrations